 If she's a first time traveller it's going to be a challenge, but if she has some experience, she'll already know how to stay safe.

-Please post pictures of your daughter. :-) almost 6 years agoAnswered by J B via WorldNomads.com
+Please post pictures of your daughter. :-) over 6 years agoAnswered by J B via WorldNomads.com

 They Have Blonds in Colombia both natural and of the dye variety.
 I had a friend who is tall 6 foot and Blond (the tall part is what made them know she was not local) was roller blading down the street when a Colombian Man seen her and his knee jerk reaction was to yell out to her Hola Barbie (hello Barbie) She said that was the funniest and most creative cat call she had ever heard in her life. almost 6 years ago